“A Revolution in Education”

 - Algebra 1 is irrelevant.
 Spreadsheets do not use or solve equations, the focus of this premier course.
 “When did you last use the quadratic formula?”

 - Algebra 1 is obsolete.
 Technology has made its paper-based exercises like “solve 3x-5=7”useless.
-Just “Ask Google” to get the answer in the search box.
+When you can “Search Google” to get the answer.

 - Algebra 1 is the “point of failure.”
 It needlessly segregates students, prevents high school graduations, and destroys college dreams for so many.